The Danish welfare system is financed by taxes

 The Danish tax system comprises a number of provisos and regulations that favour foreign labour in Denmark:

-- The 26% tax scheme means that key employees and researchers recruited abroad can obtain a significantly lower tax rate the first five years of residence in Denmark.
+- The 27% tax scheme (eff. tax rate 32.84%) means that key employees and researchers recruited abroad can obtain a significantly lower tax rate the first seven years of residence in Denmark.

 - Denmark has entered into agreements with other countries to avoid double taxation.